mrrfv/open-android-backup/README.md

 This project is supported entirely by your kind donations.
 Thanks to your support, it was possible to get a real domain for this script - [openandroidbackup.me](https://openandroidbackup.me).
 By donating, you are contributing to the development of a community-driven project that respects your privacy and data.
 Please consider making a donation today and help keep this project alive and growing.

-If you'd like to support me and this project, you can do so by clicking the Sponsor button on the top of the GitHub page or directly visiting the [Liberapay page](https://liberapay.com/mrrfv/).
+If you'd like to support me and this project, you can do so by clicking the Sponsor button at the top of the GitHub page or directly visiting the [Liberapay page](https://liberapay.com/mrrfv/).

 ## License